BellaMrx/HTML_Guide/README.md

 ### 1.5.
 Create and view a simple web page
   1. open an editor (for the beginning a simple editor is enough), and create a new empty document.
-  2. enter HTML code into the editor, see folder --> *1_IntroductionToHTML/Part_1/index.html*
+  2. enter HTML code into the editor, example --> *1_IntroductionToHTML/Part_1/index.html*
   3. save HTML code, it is recommended to create a new directory for it.
 When saving the file, make sure that the file is saved with the file extension *.html*.
 As encoding *UTF-8* is always good, you can also use *ANSI* for the time being.
   4. The HTML file can now be opened with a browser, usually it is enough to double-click the file and the standard browser opens and displays the file.